RevoltSecurities/SubProber/README.md

 [Flags]:

     -f,   --filename              Specify the filename containing a list of subdomains for targeted probing.
                                  This flag is used to find and analyze status codes and other pertinent details.

     -h,   --help                Show this help message for you and exit!

     -u,   --url                 Specify a target URL for direct probing.
 This flag allows for the extraction of status codes and other valuable information.

-    -sp. --show-progress      Enable show prgress mode which will show the progress of the Subprober with progress bar like this ( example: |████████████████████████████████████████| 4000/4000 [100%] in 12.4s (3.23/s) ).

     -o,   --output              Define the output filename to store the results of the probing operation.

     -c,   --concurrency          Set the concurrency level for multiple processes.
 Default is 10.

     -tl,  --title                Retrieve and display the title of subdomains.

     -to,  --timeout              Set a custom timeout value for sending requests.

     -sv,  --server               Identify and display the server information associated with subdomains.

     -wc,  --word-count           Retrieve and display the content length of subdomains.

     -apt, --application-type     Determine and display the application type of subdomains.

     -ex,  --exclude              Exclude specific response status code(s) from the analysis.

     -mc,  --match                Specify specific response status code(s) to include in the analysis.

-    -suo, --save-urls-only    Save only URLs for particular status codes, excluding other information.

     -s,   --silent               Enable silent mode to suppress the display of Subprober banner and version information.

-    -v, --verbose             Enable verbose mode to display detailed results on the console.
+    -v,   --verbose              Enable verbose mode to display error results on the console.

-    -cs, --concise            Enable concise mode to display only timeout or request failure URLs or subdomains.

-    -exs, --excluded-save     Save the results of excluded status codes when the --exclude switch is enabled.

-    -ums, --unmatch-save      Save the results of unmatched status codes when the --match switch is enabled.
+    -p,   --path                 Specify a path for probe and get results ex:: -p admin.php

+    -px,  --proxy                Specify a proxy to send the requests through your proxy or BurpSuite ex: 127.0.0.1:8080

+    -gw,  --grep-word            Enable The grep word flag will be usefull when grepping partiuclar codes like for 200: OK ---> cat subprober-results.txt | grep OK
+                                 This will show the results with 200-299 range codes

+    -ar,  --allow-redirect       Enabling these flag will make Subprober to follow the redirection and ger results

+    -nc,  --no-color             Enabling the --no-color will display the output without any CLI colors

-    -up, --update             Update Subprober to the latest version through pip.
+    -up,  --update               Update Subprober to the latest version through pip and git.

 [INFO]:

-    subprober -f subdomains.txt -o output.txt -tl -wc -sv -v -apt -wc -ex 404 500 -suo 200 -v -o output.txt -c
+    subprober -f subdomains.txt -o output.txt -tl -wc -sv -v -apt -wc -ex 404 500 -suo 200 -v -o output.txt -c 20

     subprober -u https://example.com -c 20 -to 8  -tl -sv  -wc -apt -ex 404 500 -suo 200 -v -o output.txt

     cat subdomains.txt | subprober -c 20 -to 8 -tl -sv -wc -apt -ex 404 500 -suo 200 -v -o output.txt

+[NOTE]:

+    - Important Note Subprober new version is highly built in with concurrent so please be sure with your concurrency value because high concurrency values will cause race condition.

+    - Subprobers recommended concurrency value is between the range from 15-100 for accuracy and high concurrent performance.

 ```